David Webber

 art exhibition

-FOUGARO welcomes in BLUE2 spac an exhibition dedicated to the work of David Webber, the self-taught folk artist and naturalised Greek who lives and works on Spetses.
+FOUGARO welcomes in BLUE2 space an exhibition dedicated to the work of David Webber, the self-taught folk artist and naturalised Greek who lives and works on Spetses.
 The exhibition comprises painting on canvas and wood as well as objects in the artist’s signature idiom, in which strong colours, elements of nature and folk motifs coexist and converse with imagination and rhythm as they often hover or dance in a universe of their own.

 Born in Britain, David Webber has lived on Spetses since 1973.
 His home and studio in one of the island’s old mansions hosts his own unique world.
 This bustling, colourful universe consists of books, magazines, tools, paint boxes, brushes, photos and photocopies, textiles, furniture and folk artworks mixed with his own creations, but also of all sorts of objects to get a chance for a second life from Webber’s hands.
 To those who see just an old door handle, David breaks into his disarming smile and replies with his motto —“don’t look at what it is but what it can be”— and points to a sceptre where a similar handle has become the king’s head with his crown worn at an angle.